Lokthran/3DS-Save-Sync/README.md

     -   Enter your 3DS's IP address or leave it blank to scan.
     -   Select the categories you want to sync by enabling them.
     -   Click "Download to PC" or "Upload to 3DS".

+**For 3DS Games:** Please use Checkpoint on your console to export your save files first.